kksvt/obrandomizer/esp/Readme.txt

 * oRandGold - if set to 0, then gold's quantity will be randomized; if set to 1, then gold will be treated just like any other item during randomization.
 * oExcludeUnplayableItems - if set to 1, it will exclude armors marked as unplayable from the randomization process.

 * oRandomizeAttrib - if set to 1, it will randomize non-essential actors' confidence/aggression/responsibility; if set to 2, it will randomize all actors' confidence/aggression/responsibility.
-* oRandomizeStats - if set to 1, it will randomize basic attributes (strength, dexterity, etc) and skills (blade, blunt, etc) alongside the attributes mentioned above.
+* oRandomizeStats - if set to 1, it will randomize non-essential actors' basic attributes (strength, dexterity, etc) and skills (blade, blunt, etc); if set to 2, it will randomize these stats for all actors.
 * oRestoreBaseAttributes - if set to 1, it will restore actors' confidence/aggression/responsibility to their base values.
 Make sure oRandomizeAttrib is set to 0, if you plan on using it.
 * oVampire - the chance for each actor to be turned into a vampire.
 * oScaleActors - if set to 1, then it will scale each actor by a value in the range of [oScaleMin, oScaleMax].